H

 Camellia hiemalis Nakai (1940).

 Subgenus Camellia; Section Reticulata; Series Reticulatae.
 Small tree.
 Leaves coriaceous, elliptic, 6-9 cm long x 3-4 cm wide.
 Flowers pink or white, sessile, 5-7 cm across with 7 petals.
 Said to have been introduced to Japan from Shanghai.
-It is considered to be form of C.sasanqua hybrid.
-Distribution Zhejiang Province, China, and Japan.
+It is considered to be form of C. sasanqua hybrid.
+Distribution Zhejiang Province, China and Japan.

 Camellia hongkongensis Seem.
 (1859).

 Subgenus Camellia, Section Camellia; subsection Reticulata; Series Reticulatae.
-A tree up to 14 m tall with smooth reddish brown bark.
+A tree up to 14 m tall with smooth reddisk brown bark.
 Leaves oblong to oblong-elliptic, 7-12.5 cm long x 2-3.9 cm wide, leathery.
 Flowers perulate, solitary and terminal, 3-3.5 cm across, crimson, petals 6 or 7.
 Distribution: Hong Kong, Guangdong Province and offshore Islands, China.

 Camellia houkouensis Wang & Fan (1988).